phughesmcr/Miski/README.md

 // create our world - most functions take place through the world object const world = createWorld({
-  initialPoolSize: 10,
+  initialPoolSize: 64,
   maxComponents: 1024,
+  maxEntities: 1000000;
 });

-// define some components - the properties given here are the default properties of the component const size = world.createComponent({
+// define some components - the properties given here are the default properties of the component const size = world.registerComponent({
   name: "size",
   properties: {
     height: 100,